 In this step, we search API calls for every version of the code examples.
 For instance, if code examples such as Google Samples~\cite{Google_samples_cite}, or FDroid projects~\cite{f-droid} are hosted in version control repositories, we detect API calls in every commit of the repository.

+Searching every commit for a multitude of projects requires surmounting the challenge imposed by the large scale of available data from API user projects.
+We surmount the challenge imposed by the large amount of data available by leveraging the basic \emph{diff} in the version control system (like Git) to determine in which commits a specific string is modified to collect commits that contain changes to API calls.

-We use the diff command from the version control repository to collect commits that contain changes to API calls.
-Similarly to the lexical search from the last step, the use of a diff tool is merely scoping down our search space.
+Commit level migrations allow us to reduce the amount of code modifications that could obfuscate an API migration.
+If we reduce the search scope to a granularity coarser than commit level we might miss certain migrations.
+Similar to the lexical search from the last step, the use of a diff tool is merely scoping down our search space.
 For the commits that potentially impact API calls, we parse the AST of the changed files in the commit.
 We compare the ASTs generated from the source code before and after the commit.
 If the API invocations in the AST are modified in the commit, we consider the commit as a potential API migration pattern.
 Hence, each API migration pattern consists of an AST built from the example before the migration and an AST built after the migration.

 For the code examples that are hosted as text files outside of repositories, we apply a text diff on each two consecutive versions of the example instead of using commits to scope down the search space.
 The secondary AST matching step on these text files is identical to that from the version control repositories.